Swami102/Swami/README.md

 - 😄 **Pronouns:** swami
 - ⚡ **Fun fact:** I Love Tech and Tech Love Me

-## 🔗 I am a App developer and Web develope. 😊😊
+## 🔗 I am a App developer and Web developer. 😊😊

 Stay updated with the latest tutorials and projects by subscribing to my YouTube channel and following on Instagram, Facebook and Twitter.